Tikkurila railway station

 Tikkurila station (Tikkurilan rautatieasema, Dickursby station) (IATA: HVT) is located in Tikkurila, the administrative centre of Vantaa in the Helsinki metropolitan area.
 It is located approximately 16 km from Helsinki Central railway station and 5 km from Helsinki Airport.
 The station is considered the main railway station of Vantaa, and almost all long-distance and commuter trains stop here.

+History

-Tikkurila was one of the first seven railway stations in Finland constructed together with the country's first railway between Helsinki and Hämeenlinna in 1862.
-It was also the only one apart from the two terminus stations to be built out of brick and not wood.
-The old station was converted into a museum in the 1970s, and a new, more modern station was built to the north of the old one.
+Tikkurila was one of the first seven railway stations in Finland founded on the country's first railway between Helsinki and Hämeenlinna in 1862.
+Out of the intermediate stations, Tikkurila, Riihimäki and Turenki were supposed to be built out of brick, but eventually Tikkurila ended up being the only intermediate station to have a station building built out of brick.
+The Renaissance Revival style brick building designed by architect Carl Albert Edelfelt was completed in 1861.

+As the railway station was opened, the population of Tikkurila started to grow.
+In 1865 the population was still 300 but by the turn of the century it had doubled.
+By 1950, the population was nearly 5,000 and two decades later it was already above 20,000.

+A new station building was opened in 1978.
+The old station building from 1861 currently houses the Vantaa City Museum, opened in December 1990.
+The Finnish Heritage Agency has classified the former station building as a nationally significant built cultural environment.

+On January 1, 2015, the new station/retail building Dixi was opened, replacing the previous station building from 1978.

 Connections

 The station is a local transportation hub.
 Bus services include local neighbourhood service by a minibus and various connections inside Vantaa as well as regional services to Helsinki.
-Among the more important services running via Tikkurila station is the service 562 (N), which connects the station to the Jumbo shopping centre, Aviapolis, and Flamingo in the west to Hakunila, Jakomäki and Mellunmäki (metro station) in the east on a 24-hour-basis.
+Among the more important services running via Tikkurila station is the service 570, which connects the station to the Jumbo shopping centre, Aviapolis, and Flamingo in the west to Hakunila, Jakomäki and Mellunmäki (metro station) in the east on a 24-hour-basis.
+The 570 bus service will be replaced by the under-construction Vantaa light rail, which will cross under the station in a tunnel.

-Since the completion of the Ring Rail Line it offers a fairly frequent rail connection to Helsinki-Vantaa Airport some 5 km to the west of the station as well western parts of Vantaa with the northbound I-train service.
-Other rail connections included daily trains to Moscow and St. Petersburg.
+Since the completion of the Ring Rail Line the station has a frequent rail connection to Helsinki-Vantaa Airport some 5 km to the west of the station as well western parts of Vantaa with the northbound I-train service.
 All southbound services end at the Helsinki Central railway station.